 Senate Bill 473 mandates that political subdivisions with zoning ordinances must permit at least one accessory dwelling unit (ADU) on each residentially or mixed-use zoned parcel that contains an existing single-family dwelling.
 The bill defines an ADU as a residential unit that provides independent living facilities and has a separate entrance from the main dwelling.
 It allows local governments to impose certain restrictions, such as limiting the size of the ADU to the square footage of the existing single-family home, regulating its height, ensuring compliance with setback and lot coverage requirements, and prohibiting the use of newly created ADUs as short-term rentals.

-The bill introduces new statutory sections (59.69 (16), 60.61 (3o), and 62.23 (7) (j)) that outline the definitions and requirements for ADUs across different types of political subdivisions.
-Each section emphasizes that the ADUs must be permitted uses without the need for conditional use permits or variances, while still allowing local governments to enforce specific limitations.
-The legislation aims to enhance housing availability while maintaining local zoning authority.
+The bill introduces new statutory provisions under sections 59.69 (16), 60.61 (3o), and 62.23 (7) (j), which outline the definitions and requirements for ADUs.
+Each section emphasizes that the ADUs must be permitted uses without the need for conditional use permits or variances, while also allowing local ordinances to set specific limitations.
+The legislation aims to enhance housing availability by facilitating the development of ADUs while maintaining local zoning authority.
+The act is set to take effect on the first day of the seventh month following its publication.